PolyhedralDev/TerraDocs/docs/index.rst

-Welcome to the Terra Wiki!
+Welcome to the Terra Docs!
 ==========================

 Terra is a modern world generation modding platform, primarily for Minecraft.
 Terra allows complete customization of